 Reasons For Unpopularity Of Reverse Picture Search

-Reverse engine search applications have been around for over 15 years.
+Reverse search applications have been around for over 15 years.
 Fifty percent, no we are being conservative, over eighty percent of ‘netizens’ (Netizens are people who live on the web, not in the real world) don’t know about this application.
 This does not mean that this web service is below par, but there has been a lack of publicity about it.
 Ask anyone who has been using Google since it was launched if they know about this service.
 No, well there it is; you got your answer: they have no idea what you are talking about.
-Very few people have any interest in using reverse image search, and that’s why it has remained dormant since its inception.
+Very few people have an interest in using reverse image search, and that’s why it has remained dormant since its inception.

 This lack of interest stems from the fact that we are so caught up in digital gadgets that our attention span has reduced.
-Today people have a shorter attention span than a goldfish.
+Today people have a shorter attention span than goldfish.
 Don’t believe it; look it up.
-We are constantly engrossed in our smartphones, social media, watching TV and other chores of life.
+We are constantly engrossed in our smartphones, social media, watching TV, and other chores of life.

 We see a picture we like, if we want more info on it, we click the website it’s posted on, and that’s that.
 If we spot a fake picture, we will either ignore it or post a nasty comment on it and move on.

 Very few people are interested in finding out the source of a fake image that they spot on the web.
-That’s the main reason why reverse image search has been pushed to the backseat.
+That’s the main reason why reverse picture search has been pushed to the backseat.

 Let’s take another scenario.
 A friend posts a message about the wonderful holiday they are having at a lovely holiday resort.
 What do you do?
 You look at the pictures that your friend has posted.
 Believe them to be true and send a greetings message.